 The handiest accessory for a miter saw is a stand.
 Not only does it hold the saw securely which limits vibration, but it has extendable material supports for cutting long stock.
 Some even have material stops which eliminate the need to mark multiple boards for the same cut – just set the stop and cut.
 We recommend springing for the miter saw stand if you can.

-Pro Tip: Gravity-rise stands roll easily and setup quickly.
+Pro Tip: The best miter saws stands include gravity-rise stands which roll easily and setup quickly.

 We’ve never let the things that go without saying get in the way of talking about them!
 So safety, safety, safety when it comes to any tool, especially those like the miter saw with an exposed, spinning blade.
 Always wear eye protection and hearing protection.
 If you’re working indoors without a dust extractor, it’s wise to wear some sort of mask, too.